formspark/documentation/docs/html-form/special-input-types.md

 Only the value of the checked choice will be forwarded.

-All choices should share the same "name" attribute.
+All choices should share the same `name` attribute.

 ```html
 <form action="https://submit-form.com/your-form-id">